askovdal/fhfrmlf-preprocessing/increment-notes.md

 * nothing really

 #### What would we like to work on?
-* Getting the data on HPC
+* Getting the data on HPC✔️
-* Getting packages in our HPC environment (insufficient rights?)
+* Getting packages in our HPC environment (insufficient rights?)✔️
 * Trying out the classifier in the HPC environment